ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 RFCs.

 A proposed congestion control algorithm SHOULD consider coexistence with widely deployed real-time congestion control algorithms.
-Regrettably, at the time of writing, many algorithms with detailed public specifications are not widely deployed, while many widely deployed real-time congestion control algorithms have incomplete public specifications.
+Regrettably, at the time of writing (2024), many algorithms with detailed public specifications are not widely deployed, while many widely deployed real-time congestion control algorithms have incomplete public specifications.
 It is hoped this situation will change.